mantor/floristry/README.md

 Ruote::Trail is an [isolated engine](http://guides.rubyonrails.org/engines.html) which provides basic behaviors and representation of Ruote's Flow Expression, e.g. define, sequence, concurrence, if, wait, participant, inc, set.
-You can easily override their default behaviors and representations by defining your own in your application.
+Obviously, you can override their default behaviors and representations by defining your owns.

-Adding new behaviors to the `participant expression` can be done by creating a new model in:

-    /app/models/ruote_trail/participant.rb

 To override a view, simply create a new one in: